s0rta/revengate-new/roadmap.md

 - [x] river prefab

 Items:
-- [ ] unique items are per-game unique, not only per-dungeon unique
-- [ ] item to increase latent healing
-- [ ] potion of booze: heals, but impairs perception and agility
+- [x] potion of booze: heals, but impairs perception and agility

 Combat:
 - [ ] TribalTerritorial uses perception rather than dist()
+- [x] perception affect who you can see

 UX:
 - [x] pinch to zoom